There are a number of potential issues with indexing that may need investigation, such as:

 File system occupation

 One of the possible reasons for failed indexing is a maxfsoccup parameter set too low.
 This is the value of file system occupation, not free space, where indexing will stop.
-It is set from the GUI indexing configuration or by editing 'recoll.conf'.
-A value of 0 implies no checking, but a very low, non-zero, value will just prevent indexing.
+It is set from the GUI indexing configuration or by editing recoll.conf.
+A value of 0 implies no checking, but a low, non-zero, value will just prevent indexing.